The Emerald Handbook of Research Management and Administration around the World

 INORMS is pleased to announce the forthcoming publication of a milestone work on research management and administration.

 The book features contributions from members of many INORMS associations.
-Thanks to the generous sponsorship from EARMA, ARMA-NL, DARMA, and FORTRAMA, the book will be available for free as an open access publication.
+Thanks to the generous sponsorship from EARMA, ARMA-NL, DARMA, and FORTRAMA, the book is available for free as an open access publication.

 The book consists of over 70 chapters (many of which have utilised data from the RAAAP surveys) arranged in the following sections: